maikReal/growthcast-proxy/README.md

 Make sure that you've installed the Vercel with the ... version

-## Techincal details
+# Techincal details

-Below there will be describe some technical details about API, PostgreSQL, and Farcaster data processing
+Below there will describe some technical details about API, PostgreSQL, and Farcaster data processing

-### API endpoints
+## API endpoints

 The API endpoints swagger is available by the following URL: